-Before storage, the simulator's fluid and blood systems should be flushed with Isopropanol 60%-70%, and then leave to dry to remove any Isopropanol residue from the system.
+Before storage, the simulator's Fluid and Blood Systems should be flushed with Isopropanol 60%-70%, and then left to dry to remove any Isopropanol residue from the system.

-Follow the procedure Cleaning of Fluid and Blood System.
+See Regular Cleaning of Fluid and Blood System section

-Note: Do not store or ship the simulator with isopropanol or liquid $\frac{1}{\sqrt{2}}$ in any of the fluid/liquid systems.
+Note: Do not store or ship the simulator with Isopropanol or liquid $\sqrt{1}$ in any of the fluid/liquid systems.

-Detach the Patient Simulator's legs from the torso and pack into the transport cases as illustrated in Transporting SimMan 3G
+Detach the Patient Simulator's legs from the torso and pack into the transport cases as illustrated in Transporting SimMan 3G Trauma